 At June meeting, the North Carolina Academy of Trial Lawyers, following the lead of many state trial lawyers’ associations and the American Association of Justice, changed their name to the North Carolina Advocates for Justice.

-North Carolina Academy of Trial Lawyers looked at the 5,401 med-mal cases were filed in North Carolina from 1998 through 2006 and complied a few statistics.
+North Carolina Academy of Trial Lawyers looked at the 5,401 med-mal cases filed in North Carolina from 1998 through 2006 and compiled a few statistics.
 The median jury award in medical malpractice cases was $301,300.
 The largest medical malpractice award was $8.1 million.

 Looking at personal injury cases in North Carolina generally, Jury Verdict Research estimates the median award in North Carolina is $10,000.
-Personal injury plaintiff receive damages in 61% of cases that are tried (national average is 53%).
+Personal injury plaintiff receive damages in 61% of cases that are tried (the national average is 53%).

 The average jury verdict in medical malpractice cases in North Carolina is relatively low.
 I do not have the national median for medical malpractice cases in front of me but the average – as opposed to the median which makes a difference – is over $1 million.
 The national median for personal injury cases generally is $38,179 which means that North Carolina and the nationwide plaintiff recovery probability, the number of plaintiff verdicts to total verdicts, is 53 percent.